esensar/fbihtax/README.md

 Simple CLI tool to help manage tax payments in FBiH (Bosnia and Herzegovina Federation) written in Rust.

+Currently PDF output requires `pdftk` to be installed, otherwise `fdf` or `json` outputs can be used.

 ## License

 [MIT](LICENSE)